Designing UI for a new feature

 Creating and prototyping new UI

-So I set about redesigning the component, introducing a clearer step-by-step process with less room for misunderstanding, and an overhauled visual design.
+So I set about creating a new mockup of the component, introducing a clearer step-by-step process and an overhauled visual design.

 Testing and validating

-All 6 participants, with a healthy average age of 46.5 years, successfully accomplished the given tasks.
-The perceived ease rating was a conclusive 4.8 out of 5.
+All 6 participants successfully accomplished the task.
+Their perceived ease rating was a conclusive 4.8 out of 5.

-The qualitative user feedback was also supportive, with quotes like: "the process couldn't be any better" and "self-explanatory and easy to interact".
+The qualitative user feedback was positive: "the process couldn't be any better" and "self-explanatory and easy to interact".

 I'm looking forward to seeing the success statistics when this is shipped on the live site!